numba/numba/docs/source/user/parallel.rst

 or equal to 0.
 A value of 0 is the default value and instructs Numba to use the static scheduling approach above.
 Values greater than 0 instruct Numba to use that value as the chunk size in the dynamic scheduling approach described above.
+:func:`numba.set_parallel_chunksize` returns the previous value of the chunk size.
-The current value of this thread local variable is used by all subsequent parallel regions invoked by this thread.
+The current value of this thread local variable is used as the chunk size for all subsequent parallel regions invoked by this thread.
-:func:`numba.set_parallel_chunksize` returns the previous value of the chunksize.
+However, upon entering a parallel region, Numba sets the chunk size thread local variable for each of the threads executing that parallel region back to the default of 0, since it is unlikely that any nested parallel regions would require the same chunk size.
+If the same thread is used to execute a sequential and parallel region then that thread's chunk size variable is set to 0 at the beginning of the parallel region and restored to its original value upon exiting the parallel region.
+This behavior is demonstrated in ``func1`` in the example below in that the reported chunk size inside the ``prange`` parallel region is 0 but is 4 outside the parallel region.
+Note that if the prange is not executed in parallel for any reason (e.g., setting ``parallel=False``) then the chunk size reported inside the non-parallel prange would be reported as 4.
+This behavior may initially be counterintuitive to programmers as it differs from how thread local variables typically behave in other languages.
+A programmer may use
+the chunk size API described in this section within the threads executing a parallel region if the programmer wishes to specify a chunk size for any nested parallel regions that may be launched.
 The current value of the parallel chunk size can be obtained by calling :func:`numba.get_parallel_chunksize`.
 Both of these functions can be used from standard Python and from within Numba JIT compiled functions